It4innovations/hyperqueue/docs/resources.md

 Resource requests are applied to each task of job.
 For example, if you submit the following: ``hq --cpus=2 --array=1-10`` it will create 10 tasks where each task needs two CPUs.

+## CPUs configuration

+Worker automatically detect number of CPUs and on Linux system it also detects partitioning into sockets.
+In most cases, it should work without need of any touch.
+If you want to see how is your seen by a worker without actually starting it, you can start ``$ hq worker hwdetect`` that only prints CPUs layout.

+### Manual specification of CPU configration

+If automatic detection fails, or you want to manually configure set CPU configuration, you can use ``--cpus`` parameter; for example as follows:

+- 8 CPUs for worker
+  ``$ hq worker start --cpus=8``

+- 2 sockets with 12 cores per socket
+  ``$ hq worker --cpus=2x12``